• Skip to primary navigation

 There are SO many uses for Puerto Rican Picadillo!
 My husband and I love to let it be the star of the meal.

-I also love serving this Paleo Picadillo with homemade tostones!
-They are also Whole30 compatible and the perfect way to scoop that picadillo straight to your mouth!
+• As mentioned above, these are great with with homemade tostones!
+They are also clean and healthy, and the perfect way to scoop that picadillo straight to your mouth!

 Once cooled or mostly cooled, store it in an air tight container in the fridge.